 In a recent ruling by a Turkish regional court of appeal in a case on repossession of an aircraft, the court decided that a lessor is entitled to the remedies provided by Article 13 of the Cape Town Convention and Protocol.
 Article 13 provides that a contracting state shall ensure that a creditor who presents evidence of default by the debtor may obtain possession of the aircraft pending final determination of its claim.
 The aircraft was thus handed over to its lessor, without the requirement to post security, prior to commencement of substantive proceedings to determine whether the debtor was actually in default.
 This is a landmark decision because a remedy of this nature is not ordinarily available under domestic Turkish law, and even where it is, the creditor is required to post a substantial security to secure a possible claim for unjust detention.
 This is a positive development and has raised the credibility of the Turkish legal and judicial system in the eyes of the international aviation finance community.

 ii Developments in policy and legislation

-While most of the secondary legislation required for the full and precise implementation of the Cape Town Protocol in respect of aircraft is in place, there is one issue that still remains uncertain: the enforcement process for repossession requires the enforcement officer to send a repossession order to the borrower or lessee.
-While the Enforcement and Bankruptcy Code says that the aircraft has to be returned within three days upon receiving the order, it does not specify what the enforcement officer can or cannot do if the aircraft is not returned within three days.
+While most of the secondary legislation required for the full and precise implementation of the Cape Town Protocol in respect of aircraft is in place, there is one issue that remains uncertain: the enforcement process for repossession requires the enforcement officer to send a repossession order to the borrower or lessee.
+While the Enforcement and Bankruptcy Code says that the aircraft must be returned within three days upon receiving the order, it does not specify what the enforcement officer can or cannot do if the aircraft is not returned within three days.
 The Code leaves this to secondary regulation to be promulgated by the Ministry of Justice, but no such regulation has been issued yet.

 iii Trends and outlook for the future